 What’s the latest in robotics news?
 What about mountain biking news?

 Here at Onshape, we’re proud of the companies that use our cloud-native platform to create amazing new products or solve old issues with innovative ideas.
-Let’s celebrate with a roundup of organizations that are making headlines with robotic fry cooks to improving parts of a mountain bike.
+Let’s celebrate with a roundup with the latest on Miso Robotics, MassRobotics and Lal Bikes, which are making headlines with robotic fry cooks to improving parts of a mountain bike.

 Move over SpongeBob SquarePants, Flippy is our new favorite fry cook.